 All of the suggestions listed above are changes you can directly make to your diet in hopes of breaking a weight loss plateau.
 However, you can make changes to other habits as well that could help your weight loss.

-One of the most important habits you can teach yourself is getting quality sleep every night.
-It’s well known in the science community that sleep duration can affect weight loss and the ability to maintain weight loss (3).
+One of the most important habits to create is getting quality sleep every night.
+It’s well known in the science community that sleep duration can affect weight loss and the ability to maintain weight loss.

 Not getting enough sleep can also make you more hungry.
 Since your body didn’t gain all the energy it needs from a good night’s sleep, it will look for other sources of energy in food.

-So, if you get your full 8 hours of uninterrupted sleep every night, you should be less likely to crave snacks between meals and overeat.
+So, if you get your full 8 hours of uninterrupted sleep every night, you could be less likely to crave snacks between meals and overeat.

-Managing stress is another important habit you should learn that could help you break a weight loss plateau.
+Managing stress is another important skill to learn that could help you break a weight loss plateau.

-Studies have shown that stress from paying bills, a lack of authority in making decisions, job-related demands, family relationships, and even your own perception of yourself can affect weight gain (2).
+Studies have shown that stress from paying bills, a lack of authority in making decisions, job-related demands, family relationships, and even your own perception of self can affect weight gain.

 Some popular ways of reducing stress are: